-You’ll spend the duration of your placement in this hospital in Palumpur as it offers students a unique experience in different departments.
+You’ll spend the duration of your placement in one hospital in Palumpur as it offers students a unique experience in different departments.
 As soon as you’ve had your hospital tour and met the hospital staff, you’ll feel right at home in no time.
 The hospital staff and patients are used to seeing students in and around the wards as it’s also a teaching hospital for the local medical school so all the doctors are also very used to talking to students and always show a real interest in you and your motivations for wanting to study medicine.

 You’ll see a range of different symptoms, infections, diseases and treatments during your project.
 Some of these will be tropical diseases such as malaria and some very familiar like the growing problem of diabetes in India.